gbinal/tobago/index.md

 * Neither a nonprofit or a for-profit organization
 * A group that receives or spends money or keeps a budget
 * An outlet for negativity

+Who we are: Gray and Josh, two interested, newer neighbors who definitely don't know everything and just want to be helpful.
+We often attend the monthly ANC 5d meetings, where Josh is usually drawing.
+Say Hi and tell us what you'd like to see here.
+You can also reach us here (email).

+You can suggest changes with the link to the right, and please feel free to email us if you have any questions.
+We look foward to getting to know you around the neighborhood.